Guide 1: The Ultimate Food Money Machine

 For example, while most food entrepreneurs are aware of these key issues, many tackle them in the wrong order.
 Often, they will focus on product development ahead of gaining a thorough understanding of the target consumers, determining the right food product promise, and selecting an effective food distribution channel.
 They make these mistakes and wonder why their food company isn’t growing.
 Again, the details matter.

-In this article, I’ll provide an overview of the key concepts from my experience.
+In this recipe book for success, I’ll provide an overview of the key concepts based on my experience.

 The Target Customer